danielbodnar/awesome-stars/README.md

 - [JamesWoolfenden/pike](https://github.com/JamesWoolfenden/pike) - Pike is a tool for determining the permissions or policy required for IAC code
 - [flosell/iam-policy-json-to-terraform](https://github.com/flosell/iam-policy-json-to-terraform) - Small tool to convert an IAM Policy in JSON format into a Terraform aws_iam_policy_document
 - [ketchoop/flora](https://github.com/ketchoop/flora) - Upgrade and version manager for terraform
-- [minamijoyo/tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform state migration tool for GitOps
+- [minamijoyo/tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform / OpenTofu state migration tool for GitOps
 - [kbst/terraform-kubestack](https://github.com/kbst/terraform-kubestack) - Kubestack is a framework for Kubernetes platform engineering teams to define the entire cloud native stack in one Terraform code base and continuously evolve the platform safely through GitOps.
 - [pipe-cd/pipecd](https://github.com/pipe-cd/pipecd) - The One CD for All {applications, platforms, operations}
 - [kapicorp/kapitan](https://github.com/kapicorp/kapitan) - Generic templated configuration management for Kubernetes, Terraform and other things